 Kamagra may not be suitable for everyone.
 Avoid using it if:

-- You have rare eye conditions (like retinitis pigmentosa)
+• You have rare eye conditions, such as retinitis pigmentosa

 Red flags include chest pain during sex, severe dizziness, or a prolonged erection.
 If you experience any of these, seek immediate medical attention.
-It’s always best to err on the side of caution and consult a healthcare provider to ensure Kamagra is the right fit for you.
+It’s always best to err on the side of caution and consult a healthcare provider to ensure Kamagra is appropriate for your situation.

 Final Thoughts